muttleyxd/arma3-unix-launcher/README.md

     cd arma3_linux_launcher
     make

-After that you can launcher with
+After that you can launch with

     ./arma3_linux_launcher